JoschaMiddendorf/fhem-docker/README.md

     -e HEALTHCHECKCREDENTIALS=user:password
     "configDB"
-The ConfigType you want to use, default is "/opt/fhem/fhem.cfg" use "configDB" if you want to start FHEM with ConfigDB instead of fhem.cfg file!
+The ConfigType you want to use, default is "fhem.cfg", use "configDB" if you want to start FHEM with ConfigDB instead of fhem.cfg file!

     -e CONFIGTYPE=configDB
 ___